amogh-w/Hackintosh-MSI-GV62-7RE/README.md

 # Hackintosh MSI GV62 7RE

-I have managed to successfully run Catalina 10.15.6 on my MSI GV62 7RE.
-Sleep is a bit wonky.
+I have managed to successfully run Catalina 10.15.6 on my MSI GV62 7RE with OpenCore.

+Note: Don't copy over my EFI and expect it to boot.
+Use it as a reference and build your own while referring to the dortania OpenCore Guide linked below.
+Have fun!

 ![opencore](https://github.com/acidanthera/OpenCorePkg/raw/master/Docs/Logos/OpenCore_with_text_Small.png)